Find out how to register your business and what steps you need to take before you start trading

 - Ten Steps to Becoming a Freelance Langauge Teacher — The ultimate guide to starting your career as a freelance language teacher.

 Social enterprises are businesses striving to have a positive impact.
 These companies often reinvest or donate their profits to make support positive social change.

-There are plenty of resources specific to this kind of startup including our Social Startup programme, Social Enterprise UK and Setting up a Social Enterprise - GOV.UK.
+There are plenty of resources specific to this kind of startup including Social Enterprise UK and Setting up a Social Enterprise - GOV.UK.
 Companies like The Partnership Foundation Fund offer one-off grants for social enterprises, voluntary and community organisations to help them grow, adapt to change, or merge.

 About your industry